-Trump To Nominate Dr. Scott Gottlieb To Head Food And Drug Administration
+Trump Chooses Dr. Scott Gottlieb To Head Food And Drug Administration

 Policy-ish

-Trump To Nominate Dr. Scott Gottlieb To Head Food And Drug Administration
+Trump Chooses Dr. Scott Gottlieb To Head Food And Drug Administration

-Dr. Scott Gottlieb is expected to become President Trump's choice to lead the Food and Drug Administration.
+Dr. Scott Gottlieb is President Trump's choice to lead the Food and Drug Administration, according to a statement from the White House.

 Gottlieb is a political conservative and fellow at the American Enterprise Institute, where he has focused his research on the FDA and the Centers for Medicare & Medicaid Services.